barelyhuman/froutes/README.md

 ### Roadmap (as of now)

 -   [x] Start of simple with something that can handle static routes.
--   [ ] Add CLI tool to be used with it
+-   [x] Add simple CLI tool to be used with it
 -   [ ] Add Dynamic paths and parameter parsing.
 -   [ ] Add minimal request and response helpers.
+-   [ ] Add more features to CLI (reloading, watchers, etc, etc)

 That's all I want the `routex` to do for now.